hbctraining/Intro-to-ChIPseq-flipped/lessons/10_automating_chipseq_workflow.md

 ---
 title: "Automating QC and Alignment"
-author: "Meeta Mistry, Radhika Khetani"
+author: "Meeta Mistry, Radhika Khetani, Jihe Liu"
-date: "March 20th, 2018"
+date: "Sept 15th, 2021"
 ---

-Contributors: Meeta Mistry, Radhika Khetani
+Contributors: Meeta Mistry, Radhika Khetani, Jihe Liu

 Approximate time: 80 minutes

 ## Learning Objectives

-* Write a shell script to generate filtered BAM files for all samples
+* Write a shell script to streamline the analysis for QC and alignment
+* Submit slurm jobs for all samples using the automating script
 * Describe the difference between serial and parallel jobs

 ## Automating the ChIP-seq analysis path from sequence reads to BAM files

-Once you have optimized tools and parameters using a single sample (using an interactive session), you can write a script to run the whole or a portion of the workflow on multiple samples in parallel (batch submission with a shell script).
+Once you have optimized tools and parameters using a single sample, you can write a script to run the whole or a portion of the workflow on multiple samples in parallel (batch submission with a shell script).

 Writing a reusable shell script ensures that every sample is run with the exact same parameters, and helps to keep track of all the tools and their versions.
-The shell script is like a lab notebook; in the future, you (or your colleagues) can go back and check the workflow for methods and versions, which goes a long way to making your work more efficient and reproducible.
+The shell script is like a lab notebook; in the future, you (or your colleagues) can go back and check the workflow for methods and versions, making your work more efficient and reproducible.

-Before we start with the script, let's check how many cores our interactive session has by using `sacct`.
+Before we start the script, let's check how many cores our interactive session has by using `sacct`.

 ```bash
 $ sacct